Jimmy & Cindy Larche (Founders)

 With a vision of helping kids “breakaway” from a troubled past, founders Jimmy and Cindy Larche began the organization primarily as an outreach to at-risk teens in South Florida juvenile detention centers.
 Over the years, and standing on the shoulders of many others (including departed loved ones), this movement has grown into an international missions network serving from the margins of Chattanooga to the ends of the earth.
 Our staple programs in east Tennessee offer resiliency-building and faith-shaping opportunities for children affected by trauma and hardship.
 Across the globe, our missions network is serving an array of young people through sports ministries, justice ministries, and youth leadership development.

-Our VISION: To see every young person BREAKAWAY from everything and anything that stands in opposition to their God-given purpose, their fullest redemption in Christ, their resilience and dignity as human beings, and their potential to excel in productive livelihoods and offer positive contributions to society.
+Our VISION: To see every young person BREAKAWAY from everything and anything that stands in opposition to their God-given purpose, their fullest redemption in Christ, their resilience and dignity as human beings, and their potential to excel in productive livelihoods that offer positive contributions back to society.

 Our STORY